rolling-scopes-school/tasks/react/modules/graphiql.md

 ### Main page - GraphiQL

+- This route should be private.
+- Header should be visible.
 - Query editor / JSON viewer.
 The query editor should support prettifying.
 Any 3rd party / open-source solution is forbidden, you should implement it on your own.
 JSON viewer should be read-only, it will be used in the response section.
-- Variables section.
+- Variables editor section.
-- Headers section (optional.
-If you are making a CORS request each added header should be supported on the backend, please, consider that).
+- Headers editor section (If you are making a CORS request each added header should be supported on the backend, please, consider that).
 - Documentation section, should be visible only when the app receives a successful response with the schema definition from the API.
 - Response section.
 Should be represented by the same Query editor / JSON viewer component.
 Should be read only.
 - Change Endpoint button - allows the user to switch to an arbitrary GraphQL endpoint.